Data transformation engine startup errors

 e_set("time2", dt_parsetimestamp(v("time1")))

-SLS DSL supports two function types: global operation functions and expression functions.
-Only global operation functions can be used as standalone steps in a transformation rule.
-Calling an expression function directly causes an error.
+SLS DSL provides two types of functions: global operation functions and expression functions.
+Only global operation functions can be called as standalone steps in a processing rule.
+Calling an expression function directly as a global operation causes an error.

 • Error log